PennyLaneAI/qml/README.md

   where `<demo name>` is a sub-directory with the name of your demo.

-* When complete, create a gallery link to your demo, by adding the following to `demonstrations.rst`:
+* When complete, create a gallery link to your demo.
+This can be done by adding the snippet below to `demos_basic.rst` for introductory demos, or `demos_research.rst` for more advanced topics, such as those based on research papers.

   ```rest
   .. customgalleryitem::
       :tooltip: An extended description of the demo